ekg/pafciggy/README.md

-# PAFCiggy
+# pafciggy

-PAFCiggy is a Rust-based command-line tool designed to fix and validate PAF (Pairwise Alignment Format) files, specifically focusing on correcting endpoint coordinates based on CIGAR strings.
+pafciggy is a Rust-based command-line tool designed to fix and validate PAF (Pairwise Alignment Format) files, specifically focusing on correcting endpoint coordinates based on CIGAR strings.

 ## Features